 The ETF market grew from one fund in 1993 to 102 funds by 2002.
 By the end of 2009 nearly 1,000 funds were already created.
 According to ETFGI, there are now 5,000 ETFs trading globally.
 As the graphic below shows 2470+ of them are based in the U.S adding up to a 4.04T USD ETF AUM.

-The similarities in the benefits between ETFs and digital securities seem remarkable.
+The similarities in the benefits between ETFs and security tokens seem remarkable.
 In comparison to traditional funds, ETFs provided: liquidity, accessibility, lower costs, operational efficiencies, and transparency.
-These are the same value propositions offered by digital securities.
-The difference though is that digital securities provide next-generation technology in the form of blockchain and Distributed Ledger Technologies (DLT) which allows for an even better and more efficient issuance and investment process.
+These are the same value propositions offered by security tokens.
+The difference though is that security tokens provide next-generation technology in the form of blockchain and Distributed Ledger Technologies (DLT) which allows for an even better and more efficient issuance and investment process.

 Graphic created by InvestaX

 The continued growth of ETFs illustrates that the value propositions of ETFs have not really changed over the past 3 decades.
-A new technology-enabled format like digital securities which allows for a next-level version of the above benefits is, therefore, a strong contender to capture a large market share in the future.
+A new technology-enabled format like security tokens which allows for a next-level version of the above benefits is, therefore, a strong contender to capture a large market share in the future.

 2 Learnings from the ETF story